kearnz/autoimpute/README.md

 <span style="font-size:1.5em;">[Check out our docs](https://autoimpute.readthedocs.io/en/latest/) to get the developer guide to `Autoimpute`.</span>

+## Note on Usage and Dependencies
+* `Autoimpute` will do its best to keep up with other packages that it depends on.
+* That being said, some packages evolve, and `Autoimpute` may break.
+* Therefore, please **adhere to the versions specified in requirements.txt**.
+* These versions are tested, so `Autoimpute` is guaranteed to work.
+* As an example, `Autoimpute` works with **pymc3<=3.6**, but it breaks with pymc3==3.7
+* We are currently working on a fix to regain compatibility, although this will take some time.

 ## Note on Development
 * Earlier this summer, we completed what we feel is the first phase of the `Autoimpute`.
 * Since then, we've taken a break and began planning the next steps for the package.